efrecon/docker-rebase/README.md

 tagged image names, i.e. `alpine:latest` is valid, but specifying `alpine` will fail.

-**Note**: This project uses git [submodules], use of the two commands to make sure you have a copy of the submodules.
+**Note**: This project uses git [submodules], use one of the two commands below to make sure you have a copy of the submodules.

 ```shell
 git clone --recursive https://github.com/efrecon/docker-images.git